 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an MadCap Flare training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Basic and Intermediate MadCap Flare course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 - Course overview